dhoyle/splicedocs-jekyll/pages/SQLReference/Statements/CreateExternalTable.md

 {: .Example xml:space="preserve"}

 </div>

+See the [Configuring an S3 Bucket for Splice Machine Access](developers_cloudconnect_configures3.html) topic for information about accessing data on S3.
+{: .noteNote}

+### External Table Plain Text Example

 This example creates an external table for a plain text file stored on HDFS:
 {: .body}